Electronic Signatures

 Physical Signatures

 For more important documents, a state-certified notarization might be required.
 Examples include official government documents, like birth certificates or mortgage agreements.
-These sorts of documents can only be physically signed; other legal signatures aren’t suitable.
+These documents can only be physically signed; other legal signatures aren’t suitable.

 FAQ about legal signatures

-How to make a signature legally binding?
+How do you make a signature legally binding?

 Can I make a signature legally binding for free?